 Rutgers Master of Business and Science (MBS) degree has become highly coveted within the personal care and beauty products industry—a $500 billion sector, with many of the world’s top personal care product and cosmetics manufacturers located, like Rutgers, in the New York metropolitan area.
 Major companies include Colgate-Palmolive, BASF, Johnson & Johnson, L’Oréal, and Shiseido.

-This geographic proximity has yielded strong academic-industry partnerships that allow MBS students to gain valuable sector experience while enabling faculty and industry experts to collaboratively design and offer relevant, trend-based conferences, workshops, and symposia such as “Ethnic and Regional Considerations in Personal Care Sciences: A Scientific and Business Perspective,” which will be held on Wednesday, October 6, and Thursday, October 7.
+This geographic proximity has yielded strong academic-industry partnerships that allow MBS students to gain valuable sector experience while enabling faculty and industry experts to collaboratively design and offer relevant, trend-based conferences, workshops, and symposia such as last fall's two-day sympoisum “Ethnic and Regional Considerations in Personal Care Sciences: A Scientific and Business Perspective,” held on October 6, 2021, and October 7, 2021.

 Murphy has watched the Personal Care Science concentration grow significantly over the past 18 months, and, early in the pandemic, partnered with industry professional and MBS instructor Kristina Kannheiser to ensure that learning continued uninterrupted and that desired courses remained available.
 Murphy and Kannheiser have since worked to enrich and expand program offerings in response to growing enrollment and student demand.
 “Most students are working professionals with significant industry experience already,” says Murphy.
 “Their expertise and trend-awareness add synergy to classroom instruction and generate great ideas.
 Kristina and I are excited to make this symposium—once a student idea—a reality.”